Online MBA Program in Healthcare Management

 Hospitals and hospital administrators work in medical facilities such as doctors’ offices, physical rehabilitation centers, and substance abuse centers.
 These professionals recruit, screen, and hire new physicians, nurses, and other medical staff.
 Other duties include overseeing compliance with state and federal laws, implementing policies, and creating budgets.

 - Determining goals and costs for service

 - Overseeing fundraising and fees for special cases

 - Meeting with regulators, the media, the general public, and researchers

 - Delegating and coordinating among departments to create specific outcomes and meet organizational goals

 Payscale.com states that the average salary for hospital administrators is $87,8735.
 Top locations for this position include California, Illinois, Maryland, and Texas.
-The US Bureau of Labor Statistics doesn’t provide job outlook data for this position specifically, but demand is likely to be as robust as that for medical and health services managers at 20%.
+The US Bureau of Labor Statistics doesn’t provide job outlook data for this position specifically.
+Still, demand is likely to be as robust as that for medical and health services managers at 20%.

 Healthcare Risk Manager

 Directors of risk management or risk control are responsible for overseeing risk-related aspects of their organization.
 They manage liability issues, collect risk data, and minimize risks wherever possible.
-These professionals also relay ideas and issues to senior management and set up risk programs and policies throughout their company.
+These professionals also relay senior management ideas and issues and set up risk programs and policies throughout their company.
 Most work in medical facilities, while others find jobs in governmental agencies and nonprofit organizations.
-Other titles for this position include vice president risk management, chief risk officer, and director of risk management.
+Other titles for this position include vice president risk management, chief risk officer, and risk management director.